AnnaLamadua/dynwebsite_withDjango/README.md

 pip install git+http://github.com/mars0n/simple-site.git
 ```

 After installation, you must include it in your ```settings.py```.
-You can add it via the app config file, or the appname
+You can add it via the app config file, or the appname.
+In adition, you must include the WYSIWYG editor (Django Summernote)[https://github.com/summernote/django-summernote] dependency.

 ```
 INSTALLED_APPS = [
+    # WYSIWYG editor dependency
+    'django_summernote',

     ...
-    # Via config file
+    # SS config file
     'simplesite.apps.SimplesiteConfig',
     ...
-    # Via appname
+    # SS appname
     'simplesite',
 ]
 ```